 Project grant for research into racism and discrimination

 The purpose of the project grant is to give researchers the freedom to formulate by themselves the research concept, method and implementation, and to solve a specific research task within a limited period.
-The focus of this grant aims to support research into racism and discrimination.
-The Swedish Research Council rewards research of the highest scientific quality in national competition.
+This is a project grant with focus, aimed at supporting research into racism and discrimination.

 Pdf / Printout

 In addition to reading the call text, you also need to consult our Guide for applicants Opens in new window..

 The following requirements must be fulfilled in order for you to be eligible to apply for the grant.
 We carry out checks and reject applications that do not fulfil the requirements.

 As part of a specific Government mandate to support research into racism and discrimination, the Swedish Research Council is issuing a call for project grants in this area.
 The call is intended to increase knowledge in the area, and thereby contribute to reducing the amount of racism and discrimination in Swedish society.

 Applications may include both the background to and explanations of racism and discrimination, as well as their development over time and their consequences for human beings and societies.
 Applications may derive from different scientific disciplines and may also include multi-disciplinary or cross-disciplinary perspectives and research teams.
 Both current and historical circumstances may be studied, and the research may cover both local and national circumstances, as well as international comparisons.

 The applicant for a project grant must be an individual researcher together with their organisation (a Swedish higher education institution (HEI) or another Swedish organisation that fulfils our criteria for administrating organisations for Swedish Research Council grants Opens in new window.).
 We must have approved your organisation as an administrating organisation for you to apply.
 The administrating organisation must sign your application in Prisma no later than 7 calendar days after the deadline for this call.